bryn-morris/Smart-Park/README.md

 ### In Development

+**Redesign:** Smart Park is currenly undergoing a drastic visual redesign to provide a more seamless user experience across the application!
+(In Progress)

+**Secure Authentication Management** I am currently redesigning authentication services to incorporate JWT and more secure data management!
+(In Progress)

+### Future Development

 **Real-time Communication:** Smart Park leverages the power of real-time websocket communication through Socket.io.
 This feature allows dog owners at the park to connect, share experiences, and arrange playdates for their furry friends.
-(Currently in Development)

-### Future Development

 **Push Notifications:**